 The green line represents the trigger pulse.
 It's produced by S1 and V2.
 In standby mode V2 is always 0v.
 But ten seconds into the simulation - it rises to 5 volts - for five seconds.
 This switches S1 on.
 And S1 connects R2 to ground.
 In other words - when V2 rises to 5 volts - it closes the trigger switch - turns Q1 on - charges C1 - and activates the alarm.

 The default power source is 5vdc.
 If you ever need to change that value - select the power source symbol (e.g. V1 in the schematic) - and press F7.
 Then change the contents of the "Parameters" window - by typing in your new value.
 Alternatively - you can simply use one of the preset buttons provided.

 The analysis is fairly straight forward.
 The "Mode" should be set to "Transient".
-And the "Stop Time" should be long enough to allow the timer to complete a few seven-minute cycles.
-I chose 3000-seconds (3k).
+And the "Stop Time" should be long enough to allow the alarm to complete one "activation and reset" cycle.
+I chose 90 seconds.

 Download Simulation Files